What Happens at a First Appearance?

 Appointment of Counsel

 Fla.
 R. Crim.
-P. 3.111(a) states that a person is entitled to appointment of counsel when he is formally charged, as soon as feasible after custodial restraint, or at the first appearance before a committing magistrate, whichever occurs earliest.”
+P. 3.111(a) states that a person is entitled to appointment of counsel when he or she is formally charged, as soon as feasible after custodial restraint, or at the first appearance before a committing magistrate, whichever occurs earliest.”
 (Emphasis supplied.)
 Assuming that first appearance is the first such opportunity, Fla.
 R. Crim.
 P. 3.130 states that if the magistrate “determines that the defendant is entitled to court-appointed counsel and desires counsel, the magistrate shall immediately appoint counsel.”
-In many jurisdictions, the presiding judge appoints the public defender’s office to represent anyone who is without counsel without going through the formal inquiry process required by Florida law.1 Although this practice undoubtedly persists, the Third District Court of Appeal has stated that such a procedure is not proper.
+In many jurisdictions, the presiding judge appoints the public defender’s office to represent anyone who is without counsel without going through the formal inquiry process required by Florida law.
+Although this practice undoubtedly persists, the Third District Court of Appeal has stated that such a procedure is not proper.
 Office of the Public Defender v.
 State, 714 So.
 2d 1083 (Fla.
 3d DCA 1998).

-After informing the defendant of the charges and appointing counsel, the next task on the crowded agenda of first appearance court is the setting of conditions of pretrial release.
+After informing the defendant of the charges and appointing counsel, the next task on the crowded agenda of the first appearance court is the set of conditions of pretrial release.
 Fla.
 R. Crim.
 P. 3.130(d).
 This process applies to those persons who have been arrested for charges other than capital or life offenses in which the proof of guilt is evident or the presumption is great, or when the state has sought an order of pretrial detention (to be discussed below).
 Defendants usually come into first appearance court with a bond set either from a standard bond schedule or by a judge who has signed a warrant for that person’s arrest.

 Another often unseen function of the first appearance magistrate is to make a determination that probable cause exists to hold the defendant in custody.
-This job should not be confused with the procedure for an adversary preliminary hearing, which is applicable when the state has failed to file an information within 21 days of the defendant’s arrest.
+This job should not be confused with the procedure for an adversary preliminary hearing, which is applicable when the state has failed to file information within 21 days of the defendant’s arrest.
 Instead, Fla.
 R. Crim.
 P. 3.133(a)(1) provides that, when a defendant is in custody, “a nonadversary probable cause determination shall be held before a magistrate within 48 hours from the time of the defendant’s arrest.”
 The standard to be used is that for the issuance of an arrest warrant, and this finding may be based on “sworn complaints, affidavit, deposition under oath, or, if necessary, on testimony under oath properly recorded.”
 Fla.
 R. Crim.
 P. 3.133(3).
 In general practice, this function is accomplished by the magistrate reading the contents of the affidavit on which the defendant has been arrested.
 In most cases, that document alone will be sufficient to satisfy the probable cause burden.

 Pleas at First Appearance

 The last job of the first appearance magistrate is to accept pleas of guilty to misdemeanor charges and sentence the defendants accordingly.
 This often helps to clear the jail of persons who are being held on offenses such as disorderly intoxication or trespass.
-The peril, from the prosecution point of view, lies in the fact that there are offenses that the state may wish to enhance, such as second or third time petty theft or DUIs when there have been prior convictions.
+The peril, from the prosecution point of view, lies in the fact that there are offenses that the state may wish to enhance, such as second or third-time petty theft or DUIs when there have been prior convictions.
 Another danger lies in offenses such as driving while license suspended, when, if the suspension was due to the defendant’s status as a habitual traffic offender, the offense is a felony, even though the officer may have erroneously indicated that it was a misdemeanor.
 Often the prosecutor does not have sufficient information to know whether an enhancement is either possible or desired.
-From the sstate’s point of view, it is often the best practice to object to the court taking pleas in all but minor victimless crimes.
+From the state’s point of view, it is often the best practice to object to the court taking pleas in all but minor victimless crimes.